Cathedral Basilica of the Sacred Heart (Newark): The last stage

 By 1918, construction moved at a steady pace to allow the completion of the steel-slated roof in November 1919; by the roofing company Conrad & Baier.
 The granite tympanum canopies and medallions were finished and, by July 1924, the windows were completed.
 With this, the building was finally insulated for the first time since the construction's start.
 The carving of the medallions' scriptural scenes and bishops' portraits took place on-site between April 1922 and November 1924 under the direction of Rochette and Parzini of New York City.

 In 1925, officials wanted the cathedral completed by December 1926, to coincide with the 50th anniversary of O'Connor's ordination as a priest.
 The dedication was postponed because of a dispute over the type of limestone used and the many delays in construction.
 Limestone installation, vaulting, the work on the sanctuary floor and sacristies continued.

 With O'Connor's death in May 1927, construction focus shifted to the crypt where he would be laid to rest.

 General work re-commenced in August 1927 and ended some months later with the installation of an Italian Botticino-marble altar purchased from Benziger Brothers of New York City.
+The stained-glass windows were crafted by Franz Mayer of Munich, Germany.